 ANZAC Day began as a way to honour the brave Australians and New Zealanders who served their countries in the Gallipolli Campaign, in the Great War (1914–1918).

-Over the years, it has grown to commemorate all those who have served, and continue to serve, in conflicts and peacekeeping operations – and continue to serve, in the now.
+Over the years, it has grown to commemorate all those who have served, and continue to serve, in conflicts and peacekeeping operations.

 As we turn to the future, it’s also a time to consider war itself, with all its costs and causes.